openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 OpenFisca will help you notice this mistake by raising an error:

-> The formula 'tax_rebate@2018' should return a Numpy array; instead it returned '1000.0' of type 'float'.
+> The formula 'tax_rebate@2018' should return a NumPy array; instead it returned '1000.0' of type 'float'.

 In a similar fashion, if you expect a formula to return a boolean and forget that you will actually get an array of boolean values (one for each entity in the situation), you will receive the following safeguard error: